sh4dman23/dx-ball/README.md

 The project contains all library files required to run the game.
 Simply clone this repository onto your system and then use the build task in [tasks.json](./.vscode/tasks.json) to compile the game.

-You can find a compiled executable in the [releases](https://github.com/sh4dman23/dx-ball/releases/latest).
+You can find a compiled executable for Windows in the [releases](https://github.com/sh4dman23/dx-ball/releases/latest).
 Download **dx-ball-release.zip**, then unzip and run the game.

 ## Credits and Acknowledgement